Microscopy and Imaging Facility

 The Microscopy and Imaging Facility (MIF) is an interdepartmental lab that aids the research of the Museum's scientific community.

-MIF currently houses two scanning electron microscopes (SEM), each equipped with x-ray microanalysis detectors, as well as a confocal laser scanning microscope (CLSM), an x-ray microscope (XRM) and a micro x-ray computed tomography scanner (CT Scanner).
+The MIF currently houses one scanning electron microscope (SEM) equipped with an x-ray microanalysis detector, a confocal laser scanning microscope (CLSM), an x-ray microscope (XRM), a micro computed tomography scanner (μCT), and a light stereoscope.
+See subpages for detailed information about these instruments.

-MIF also contains instruments for sample prep, a computer and printing lab which consists of PC workstations capable of image processing and 3-D reconstruction.
+The MIF also contains instruments for sample prep and PC workstations capable of image processing and 3-D reconstruction.
 The lab houses several graphic output devices, including high-quality laser jet printers and a large-format poster printer.
 MIF staff is trained to assist in the use of all imaging software and graphic output devices.

 NoCTURN